HL7/fhir-ipa/input/pagecontent/StructureDefinition-ipa-patient-intro.md

 * a patient identifier (e.g. MRN)
 * a patient name

+**Applications must also support:**

 * an administrative gender (note: this is for administrative purposes; see [note about Patient Gender and Sex for discussion](http://hl7.org/fhir/patient.html#gender))

-**Applications must also support:**

 * an active flag (It SHALL be present if patients links are present)*
 * Birth date
-* Patient Links*
+* Patient Link*

 \* See guidance below